jeliasson/redwoodjs-on-kubernetes/README.md

 EXPOSE 8910
 ```

 As we are running nginx as our web server, lets also bring in a nginx config.
 It's nothing fancy and mostly adding some caching of static assets.
-We also add header `X-Awesomeness` because we can, and not because we need to.
+We add header `X-Awesomeness` because we can, not because we need to.

 #### `web/config/nginx/default.conf`